 Dean Ornish

 This week, let’s all not dwell on our past or anyone else’s failings.
 With the present situation in the world, we must decide, more than usual, how we will strengthen our own foundations.
+Let us just commit to moving forward and doing what we can to change us and ‘our world’ first before trying to change ‘the world.’

-Remember that being different is your biggest asset and you don’t have to be like everyone else.
-If you need a career coach, drop me an email or private message today to get you on the right track.
+Remember that being different is our biggest asset and we don’t have to be like everyone else.
+If you need a keynote speaker or presenter on neurodiversity, private message me today to book your next presentation.

 Thanks for reading!
 I’d love you to share your thoughts in the comment space below!